 1.7 All of the agricultural land on the site has been classified as Subgrade 3b, moderate quality land, with soil droughtiness as the key limitation.
-Soils typically comprise moderately stony medium silty clay loam topsoils with similar textures prevailing in the subsoil, becoming very stony with depth.
+Soils typically comprise medium very stony medium silty clay loam topsoils overlying heavier and very stony subsoils.
 The high stone volumes in these soils significantly restrict the profile available water for plant growth and the range of crops that can tolerate such conditions.